NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/peerNGA.rst

 .. note::

    It is important to note that this event requires a PEER NGA West 2 account, users will be asked to provide their credentials (user name and password) to log in to the database.
-Users who do not have an account will be forwarded to the account sign up web page.
+Users who do not have an account will be forwarded to the account sign up web.